Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

 1. **By extracting the Azure AI Vision SDK package you acknowledge the [Azure AI Vision SDK license agreement](https://aka.ms/azai/vision/license)**.

-1. Downloaded the following Debian packages from [this release](https://github.com/Azure-Samples/azure-ai-vision-sdk/releases/tag/0.8.0-alpha.0.33370873) of the repository, and place them in the same folder on your device:
+1. Downloaded the following five Debian packages from [this release](https://github.com/Azure-Samples/azure-ai-vision-sdk/releases/tag/0.8.0-alpha.0.33370873) of the repository, and place them in the same folder on your device:
    * `azure-ai-vision-runtime-core-0.8.0-alpha.0.1-Linux.deb`
    * `azure-ai-vision-runtime-core-media-0.8.0-alpha.0.1-Linux.deb`
    * `azure-ai-vision-runtime-image-analysis-0.8.0-alpha.0.1-Linux.deb`
    * `azure-ai-vision-dev-core-0.8.0-alpha.0.1-Linux.deb`
    * `azure-ai-vision-dev-image-analysis-0.8.0-alpha.0.1-Linux.deb`

-1. Install the debian packages by running the command below, in the following order (Note: once the packages are published, you will only need to install once package, and that will automatically install all dependent packages):
+1. Install the debian packages by running the two command below, in the following order (Note: once the packages are published, you will only need to install one package, and that will automatically install all dependent packages):

    ```
-   sudo apt install ./azure-ai-vision-runtime-core-0.8.0-alpha.0.1-Linux.deb -y -f
-   sudo apt install ./azure-ai-vision-runtime-core-media-0.8.0-alpha.0.1-Linux.deb -y -f
-   sudo apt install ./azure-ai-vision-runtime-image-analysis-0.8.0-alpha.0.1-Linux.deb -y -f
-   sudo apt install ./azure-ai-vision-dev-core-0.8.0-alpha.0.1-Linux.deb -y -f
+   sudo apt install ./azure-ai-vision-runtime-*.deb -y -f
-   sudo apt install ./azure-ai-vision-dev-image-analysis-0.8.0-alpha.0.1-Linux.deb  -y -f
+   sudo apt install ./azure-ai-vision-dev-*.deb -y -f
    ```

-1. Verify installation succeeded by listing these two folders:
+1. Verify installation succeeded by listing these folders:

    ```
    ls -la /usr/lib/azure-ai-vision
    ls -la /usr/include/azure-ai-vision
+   ls -la /usr/share/doc/azure-ai-vision-*
    ```

-   You should see shared objects files named `libAzure-AI-Vision-*.so` and a few others in the first folder.
+   You should see shared object files named `libAzure-AI-Vision-*.so` and a few others in the first folder.

    You should see header files named `vsion_api_cxx_*.h` and others in the second folder.

+   You should see package documents in the /usr/share/doc/azure-ai-vision-* folders (LICENSE.md, REDIST.txt, ThirdPartyNotices.txt).

 ## Compile the sample